Westlake-AI/openmixup/docs/en/install.md

 2. Following the above instructions, openmixup is installed on `dev` (editable) mode, and any local modifications made to the code will take effect immediately (except for the running experiments).
 You can install it to `pip/conda` by `pip install .` and the local modifications will not take effect without reinstalling it.

-3. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.
+3. If you are installing `cv2` for the first time, `ImportError: libGL.so.1` will occur, which can be solved by `apt install libgl1-mesa-glx`.
+If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.
+Refer to [issue #48](https://github.com/Westlake-AI/openmixup/issues/48) for some errors encountered with the version of `cv2`.

 <p align="right">(<a href="#top">back to top</a>)</p>